 things I’ve learned about cones:

-- Each cone cell connects? transmits? to only neuron, while there are many rods for each neuron
+- Each cone cell connects? transmits? to only one neuron, while there are many rods for each neuron

 - Cones are very important: for reading, seeing details, making sense of shapes, seeing things quickly